CMB-S4/s4_design_sim_tool/README.md

 The first section of the configuration files defines which input components should be considered, it is possible to choose a weight between 0 and 1 for all components, for example we can simulate residual foregrounds after cleaning or partial de-lensing, and we can choose the tensor-to-scalar ratio `r`.
+For the case of partial de-lensing, consider that lensing is a non-linear and this is a very rough approximation, still it could be useful in same cases, for example low-ell BB modes.

 Input maps are already top-hat bandpass integrated, beam-smoothed, and ran through a filter-and-bin mapmaking algorithm in time-domain, they are combined based on the configuration file and are not influenced by the experiment configuration.
 For more details, see the [input maps section below](#Input-maps) and the [Jupyter notebook with the implementation](/s4_design_sim_tool/foregrounds).